juribeparada/MMDVM_HS/README.md

 ### Linux or macOS

-Download the script (*.sh) that match your ZUMspot board, for automatic firmware upgrade process:
+Download the script (*.sh) that matches with your ZUMspot board:

 - install_fw_rpi.sh: only for ZUMspot RPi board
 - install_fw_librekit.sh: only for ZUMspot Libre Kit board or generic ZUMspot board